Skip to main content

 MEDIUM AVAILABILITY

-Many traditional Ugandan dishes are naturally gluten-free including matoke, cassava, sweet potatoes, rice dishes, and grilled meats.
-Avoid posho and chapati.
+A lot of Ugandan food is gluten-free without any special effort: matoke, cassava, sweet potatoes, rice dishes, and grilled meats.
+Steer clear of posho and chapati.

 Common Allergens